-The juvenile book collection, curriculum guides, elementary and high school text books, and picture file can all be found in this wing which is used heavily by students, particularly education majors.
+The juvenile and young adult book collections, curriculum guides, elementary and high school text books, and picture file can all be found in this wing which is used heavily by students, particularly education majors.

 Whether it's reading current periodicals or spreading materials out for a study session, the quantity and variety of seating arrangements has made the south wing of the third floor a student favorite.
 This wing contains computers, popular films and TV series as well as audio book on CD.

 The book stacks begin here for books with call numbers A-HT.